Updated: October 2, 2021

 Start your morning at the Corning Museum of Glass.
 Arrive when they open to avoid crowds.
 We stayed at the Hilton Garden Inn and walked over in under 10 mins.
 We spent almost 4 hours exploring the museum and had a snack at their cafe.

 On our way out of town, we stopped in the Gaffer District, a trendy area with lots of dining and locally owned boutiques.
-We devoured fresh-baked cupcakes from Poppleton Bakery and a piping hot pizza pie from Aniello’s Pizza that did not disappoint.
+We devoured fresh-baked cupcakes from Poppleton Bakery and a piping hot pizza from Aniello’s Pizza that did not disappoint.

 After you had your fill of Corning, head to Watkins Glen.
-If you are in the mood for some waterfall chasing and lite hiking stop at the village of Montour Falls.
+If you are in the mood for some waterfall chasing and lite hiking, stop at the village of Montour Falls.

-Montour Falls showcases four waterfall sites all within a 5 min drive of each other.
+Montour Falls showcases four waterfall sites, all within a 5 min drive of each other.

 - Shequaga Falls -scenic overlook

-- Eagle’s Cliff Falls in Havana Glen Park- short hike with stairs
+- Eagle’s Cliff Falls in Havana Glen Park- short hike with stairs to a swimming hole

-- Deckertown Falls – short muddy hike
+- Deckertown Falls – short easy (muddy after rain) hike to cascading falls and swimming hole

 - Aunt Sarah’s Falls– scenic overlook